 All trips will have a staff: student ratio as required and have a suitably qualified 1st aider with them.
 The school nurse will also ensure that the trip leader has a suitable 1st aid kit.
-For all off site trips including games fixtures there will be a risk assessment outlining emergency procedures to be followed.
-It is the responsibility of the trip organiser to ensure that the risk assessment is completed and approved.
+For all off-site trips including games fixtures there will be a risk assessment outlining emergency procedure to be followed this is all done on evolve.
+It is the responsibility of the trip organiser to ensure that the risk assessment is completed and approved, guidance on completing risk assessments and templates can be referred to in the Risk Assessment Policy.

 Any staff organising a school trip should inform the health centre of the destination, duration and participants of the trip.
 This should be done at the earliest opportunity to allow the health centre to organise any immunisations that may be required.
 The nurse will provide any medications that may be required for the trip.
 The nurse will also provide a copy of any student's health care plan if necessary.
 It is the responsibility of the lead member of staff to ensure that all documentation is kept secure and confidential and returned to the health centre as soon as practicable at the end of the trip.